Virtual classes for the working mathematician: Applications to moduli spaces of stable maps

-\begin{example} Let us look at local equations of $\widetilde{M}_{1,n}(X,d)$ inside $V$.
+\begin{Example} Let us look at local equations of $\widetilde{\mathcal{M}}_{1,n}(X,d)$ inside $\widetilde{V}$.
 The easiest case is when $X\simeq \mathbb P^3\subseteq \mathbb P^4$ is a hyperplane.
 Without loss of generality we may assume that $\mathbb P^3$ is given by $\{z_1=0\}$ in $\PP^4$.
 Then

-Note that there are $d+1$ equations on the left, and 5 on the right, but $\MM{1}{n}{X}{d}$ only has virtual codimension $d+5$ in $V$.
-This is because the equation $\xi y_1$ on the right becomes superfluous after adjoining all the equations on the left. \end{example} \begin{remark} Let us forget that it is easy to compute the contribution of the boundary of $\widetilde{M}_{1,n}(\PP^3,d)$ and try to use the geometry of $\widetilde{M}_{1,n}(\PP^4,d)$ to deduce it.
+Note that there are $d+1$ equations on the left, and~5 on the right, but $\widetilde{\mathcal{M}}_{1,n}(X,d)$ only has virtual codimension $d+5$ in $\widetilde{V}$.
+This is because the equation $\xi y_1$ on the right becomes superfluous after adjoining all the equations on the left. \end{Example}